makamaka2022/Virtual-FIDO2-For-WINDOWS/README.md

-# ⚠️ The driver is not signed, please sign the driver first, then install it.
+# ⚠️ The driver is not signed, please disable driver signature enforcement first, then install it.

 # VirtualFido2-USB